-Montana School Services Foundation enjoys the endorsement of the three most prominent associations in Montana’s education community, the MEA-MFT, MTSBA, and SAM.
+Montana School Services Foundation enjoys the endorsement of the three most prominent associations in Montana’s education community, the MFPE, MTSBA, and SAM.
 The leaders of these three organizations serve as directors, overseeing the Foundation’s focus on service and cost savings for plan participants.

 Lance Melton has been MTSBA’s Executive Director since March 2000.
 He first began working for MTSBA in 1996 as Director of Governmental Relations and staff attorney and was promoted in 1997 as the Association’s General Counsel.
 Lance graduated with high honors from the University of Montana with a bachelor’s degree in political science, and received his J.D. from the University of Montana School of Law where he wrote for the Public Land Law Review.
 Before joining MTSBA, Lance served as an attorney for the Montana Dept. of Commerce.